How to become a Reader at Mass

 En Español

 The term “reader” refers to any member of the faithful or any person in religious or consecrated life who has been deputed – in the absence of an instituted Lector – to proclaim the readings from Sacred Scripture at Mass, except the Gospel.
 At Masses without a deacon, a reader also announces the intentions during the Universal Prayer of the Faithful.
-Readers also may be employed to make parish announcements, typically before Mass or following the Prayer after Communion.
-“If there is no singing at the Entrance or at Communion and the antiphons given in the Missal are not recited by the faithful, the reader may read them at the appropriate time.”
+Readers also may be called upon to recite antiphons and make parish announcements.

-Only those persons who are selected by their respective pastor or chaplain and fulfill the requirements mandated by the law of the Church are eligible to serve as readers in the Diocese of Bridgeport.
+Only those persons who are selected by their respective pastor or chaplain and fulfill the requirements mandated by the law of the Church are eligible to serve as Extraordinary Ministers of Holy Communion in the Diocese of Bridgeport.
 Those requirements include:

 • Being of at least 16 years old;